Psychotherapy Practice for Adults

 Assessment Phase

-In the first few sessions, we will explore further what brings you in therapy, what are your expectations and I will start to get to know you better.
-We will discuss your past history, from being a small kid till now, I have so many things to catch up with.
+In the first few sessions, we will explore further what brings you in therapy, what are your expectations, your history and I will start to get to know you better.
 It is possible that you may have to fill in some short questionnaires depending on your presenting issues, to help us get a clearer image.
 By the end of this phase, we’ll have a better understanding of what kind of help would be most beneficial for you.

 Setting Goals